CaraGP/TrayTechTest/README.md

 - Java Runtime
 - Serve

+_If you run the suite/any tests without Java installed, there will be an error and a pop-up prompt, but the tests will still run as expected._

-To serve the Allure Report
+To serve the Allure Report locally:

 ```sh
 $ serve allure-report